Employment Discrimination Lawyer St. Petersburg, FL

 It’s not unusual for employers to fire someone who brings a complaint of discrimination, thinking that if you go away, the legal problem goes away.
 This is considered retaliation, and it’s illegal.
 If you were fired after appropriately bringing a complaint of discrimination to HR or another decision-maker in your company, we can initiate legal action on your behalf, seeking compensation for losing your job and any impact the job loss has on your career trajectory.

 Have you suffered discrimination in the workplace?
 You may have more options than you know, and our St. Petersburg employment discrimination lawyer can help you understand them.
-Contact Hoyer Law Group, PLLC today for a free case review.
+Contact Hoyer Law Group, PLLC today.

 When To Seek Legal Help For Employment Discrimination